carbon-ahs/flutter_basic_widget/README.md

 # fooderlich

-A new Flutter project.

-## Getting Started
+A new Flutter project from Flutter Apprentice.
+Learn to Build Cross-Platform Apps (Third Edition) *chapter 03: Basic Widgets*

 # Key points

 • Three main categories of widgets are: structure and navigation; displaying information; and, positioning widgets.

 • There are two main visual design systems available in Flutter, Material and Cupertino.
 They help you build apps that look native on Android and iOS, respectively.

 • Using the Material theme, you can build quite varied user interface elements to give your app a custom look and feel.

 • It’s generally a good idea to establish a common theme object for your app, giving you a single source of truth for your app’s style.

 • The Scaffold widget implements all your basic visual layout structure needs.